bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 profiler data is of course all new.)

 There are 11,160,261 configurations across gregor, quadT, and quadU.
-Even ff we ignored all the configurations measured for the paper (116,154 total), we would still need more machines and more researchers to measure those three largest benchmarks.
+Even if we ignored all the configurations measured for the paper (116,154 total), we would still need more machines and more researchers to measure those three largest benchmarks.